Written by Flexy.Global

 A user interface design (UI) is the peanut butter in a peanut butter and jelly sandwich because it affects the taste of the whole thing.
 You can instantly notice when it’s not there or if it’s past its shelf life (i.e. outdated design), but when it's used correctly you don’t even focus on it.

-What your interface design should achieve is invisibility.
+What your visual interface design should achieve is invisibility.
 Your users should not think about the design because everything looks good, is easy to find, very responsive, and convenient.
 User interface design is mainly concerned with creating an enjoyable digital experience.

 In this article